Data Protection Addendum

 4.1 Deletion on Termination.
 On expiry of the Term, Customer instructs Klaviyo to delete all Customer Personal Data (including existing copies) from Klaviyo’s systems in accordance with applicable law as soon as reasonably practicable but no later than 180 days from the date of request, unless applicable law requires otherwise.

 5.1 Klaviyo’s Security Measures, Controls and Assistance.

-5.1.3 Klaviyo’s Security Assistance.
-Klaviyo will (taking into account the nature of the processing of Customer Personal Data and the information available to Klaviyo) provide Customer with reasonable assistance necessary for Customer to comply with its obligations in respect of Customer Personal Data under European Data Protection Legislation, including Articles 32 to 34 (inclusive) of the GDPR, by:
+- 5.1.3 Klaviyo’s Security Assistance.
+Klaviyo will (taking into account the nature of the Processing of Customer Personal Data and the information available to Klaviyo) provide Customer with reasonable assistance necessary for Customer to comply with its obligations under applicable data protection laws, by: